What is my role as department head?

-If an event or activity is related to a course/class, all monies must be deposited to the Bursar.
+If an event or activity is related to a course/class, all monies must be deposited to the bursar.
 A separate (off-campus) bank account is not allowed.
-If you are aware of any off-campus bank account that may not be appropriate (relates to a University course), advise your Dean or Internal Audit, so that the necessary steps may be taken to close the account and transfer the funds to the University.
+If you are aware of any off-campus bank account that may not be appropriate (relates to a university course), advise your dean or internal audit and compliance, so that the necessary steps may be taken to close the account and transfer the funds to the university.

 As an example, a for-credit course related event is held to showcase the department’s activities and to sell art to the public in order to raise money for scholarships.